The Ramblers (draft)

 “We will invite them to the table.”

-When given their battlefield promotions, Ruth and Beth realized immediately that their aptitude testing had set them apart from others assigned to Advanced Communications in the Signal Corps, S2, and Operations, S3.
+When given their battlefield promotions, Joyce and Beth realized immediately that their aptitude testing had set them apart from others assigned to Advanced Communications in the Signal Corps, S2, and Operations, S3.
 Both were, nonetheless, surprised and dismayed when informed by Captain Harris of their selection for transfer to Okinawa as part of her staff until Letters of Commendation were given to them to evoke within them the deep imbue of patriotism and national service.
 Luminous, they chased regrets away with conversant awe for the fame of the women they imagined juxtaposed in waiting for their return to quarters.

-Maria promptly detected lingering tension in their smile curled cheeks.
+Maria promptly detected lingering tension in their smile-curled cheeks.
 She casually mentioned “We are going downstairs for coffee.
 Please follow us outside.
 I have so many questions.”

 Her mother nodded emphatically as if coaxing their agreeable “absolutely” given simultaneously.

 “We were among the first to have a delightful breakfast within its stone walls.
 Brigadier General Mollison personally intervened and authorized its verdant restoration days after the war ended in Europe and pushed our installation commander to open it within a month.”
-Ruth contemplatively noted.
+Joyce contemplatively noted.

 “I told you they were listening.”
 Beth ruddily interjected.

-Fred, as if routine, took the wheel of the stately car in silver trim and conveniently returned them to the hotel where there conversation deepened with discussion of his mixed Polish-Jewish heritage and missing relatives.
+Fred, as if routine, took the wheel of the stately car in silver trim and conveniently returned them to the hotel where their conversation deepened with discussion of his mixed Polish-Jewish heritage and missing relatives.

 Approaching with deliberate grace, Marlene, trailed reminiscently by Maria, uplifted the forlorn commiseration in striking counterpoint, “Our new sisters are joining us here.”

 With unbidden enthusiasm plucking his composure, Fred preened, “I am Lt.
 Seymour, the Billeting Duty Officer.”
 After Rosie repositioned his coffee, he, befuddled, momentarily closed his eyes and drew, in response, a breath to quell embarrassment, then continued less nervously, “I …” Marlene stealthily kissed his cheek before they opened and he could finish.
-The move dispensed tension and formalities with laughter.
+The move dispelled tension and formalities with laughter.

-From the bar, Billy nostalgically watched hierarchies dissipate in the scene until quietly calling out with instinct “Joyce,” as Ruth walked by alone and sidled Maria.
+From the bar, Billy nostalgically watched hierarchies dissipate in the scene until quietly calling out with instinct “Ruth Ann,” as Joyce walked by alone and sidled Maria.

 “Where is Beth?”
 Maria quietly asked.